MomomeYeah/Python-Twitter-Monitor/README.md

 This is a program which will monitor posts from a given Twitter account.

+The main loop is, loosely:

+1. query the Twitter web page for the given handle, grabbing the 5 most recent Tweets (or as many as possible, if the handle has Tweeted fewer than 5 times)
+1. sleep for 10 minutes
+1. query the Twitter web page again, possible multiple times if the handle has Tweeted more than 20 times in the past 10 minutes
+1. GOTO 2.

 ## Restrictions

 The following restrictions apply to this implementation: